 Your brand isn't just a label on your product.
 It is your product.
 We'll help make your brand a name people want to say and recommend, a package they can't resist picking up, a story, an emotional response, a familiar landmark, a fond memory — something worth sharing and talking about.
 Our services include identity, naming, strategy and positioning, advertising, collateral, websites and more.

 Ethan's background sounds like the secret identity of a superhero.
 The son of a Zen meditation master and a fire-baton twirling majorette, Ethan studied kyudo (Japanese archery) as a kid and now practices German longsword fighting.
-He founded Two West in 1997, ahead of the digital curve, and has worked with several Fortune 1000 and Forbes 500 clients, including H&R Block, Hallmark, Holiday Inn, Honda, LG, MillerCoors and Sprint.
+He founded Two West in 1997, ahead of the digital curve, and has worked with Fortune 1000 and Forbes 500 clients, including H&R Block, Hallmark, Holiday Inn, Honda, LG, MillerCoors and Sprint.

 If not for a fork in the road, you might have elected Lou to congress.
 Despite early aspirations for a career in politics, her path ultimately led her to make a difference in another way, as a development officer for national and international nonprofits.

 Originally a marine biology major in college, Steve traded his love of cephalopods and jellyfish for his other true passion – writing.
-Ask the clients he's worked with since and they'll tell you it was a great decision.

 Steve's work has been featured in the CLIO, Archive, National ADDYS, Radio Mercury Finalist, New York Festivals, London International Awards, Telly, Print, Adweek's Best Spots, Mobius and the Super Bowl.
 His diverse account experience is also an impressive mix having led and created work for American Airlines, Bank of America, Blue Bunny Ice Cream, Casey's General Stores, Citgo, Coleman, GTE, JC Penney, LG, Long John Silvers, Make a Wish Foundation, Marmot, Missouri Lottery, Paramount Theme Parks, Payless ShoeSource, Quaker State, Rawlings, Sonic, Sporting Kansas City, Sprint, Subaru, Weight Watchers, Yoplait and more.